nkphysics/Threat_Wrangler/README.md

 A program that pulls and records indicators of compromise (IOCs) from a user's subscriptions from the Alien Vault Open Threat Exchange and Threat Fox by abuse.ch.

+License: Apache 2.0

+Note: This project was started on October 10, 2021.
+Due to malfunctions with git the older Threat Wrangler repo with 23 commits was purged and a new one was created as of November 1, 2021 (See note of this in CHANGELOG).

 ## Dependent Libraries